hyperbaton/cft/README.md

 All needs are checked every second for all Xoonglins.
 They have an internal value of satisfaction that goes from 0 to 1.
 If it's above the `satisfaction_threshold`, it is considered satisfied.
 In that case, happiness is increased and satisfaction is reduced.
 If it is unsatisfied, Xoonglin will try to initiate some action for satisfying the need.
 If it fails, happiness will decrease.

 #### Goods Need

 A Xoonglin needs to consume some item or block for this need to be satisfied.
-They will try to get the goods from the chest whithin their home.
+They will try to get the goods from the container within their home.
+When resupplying, the Xoonglin will take up to the `hoarding` amount from the container so it doesn't need to resupply as often.

 <details>
     <summary>Sample goods need file</summary>